5.5 Great Firefox Extensions to Make Facebook Awesome [Weekly Facebook Tips]

 Facebook & Mozilla Social API

 Here’s a little extra for you, as it’s not really a Firefox extension, but it does rely on you using Firefox.
-If you’re running the most recent version of Firefox you can add a Facebook app called “Messenger For Firefox“, which uses the Mozilla social API to integrate the two tools.
+If you’re running the most recent version of Firefox you can add a Facebook app called ““, which uses the Mozilla social API to integrate the two tools.
 You’ll see a tiny bunch of buttons in the top-right of your Firefox toolbars which can control Facebook easily.
 It will keep track of your notifications and allow you to quickly open up a panel with Facebook Chat whenever you like.

 For some more Facebook and Firefox adjusting, read on: